 Considerations Before Buying the Michelangelo Hand

-The first consideration is obviously price, i.e. can you afford to spend $60,000 USD on a bionic hand?
+The first consideration is obviously price, i.e. can you afford to spend $60,000 to $70,000 US on a bionic hand?
 The second is, can you limit the hand’s use to light-duties only?

-If the answer to both these questions is “yes”, then we think the Michelangelo Hand is still the best myoelectric hand on the market.
-It offers the most intuitive control system and seems to have the fewest durability issues.
+If the answer to both these questions is “yes”, then we think the Michelangelo Hand is still one of the best myoelectric hands on the market.
+It offers an intuitive control system and seems to have the fewest durability issues.

 But if you need to perform heavy-duty tasks on occasion, then you have two choices.
 The first is to buy an additional device, like a heavy-duty electric clamp or hook, so you can switch devices as needed.
 This is evident not only from the first video in this post but also from the following video by Christoffer Lindhe.
 Although his multi-function hand is the bebionic, the principle is the same: experienced users of bionic hands use multiple devices.